GaborBakos/GaborBakos.github.io/_pages/about.md

 ## Random
 Played in the Hungarian premier basketball league.
 Love all types of sports, if I am not home you can probably find me at the library or at the nearest sports centre.

-> Mathematics 􀀀referred as `the language of our universe`is perhaps mankind's greatest achievement.
+> Mathematics, referred as `the language of our universe`is perhaps mankind's greatest achievement.
 It is omnipresent and omnipotent, capable of predicting the weather, describing the event horizon of a black hole or modeling Fnancial markets.